Ensuring Force Safety in Vision-Guided Robotic Manipulation via Implicit Tactile Calibration: Benchmark

+\textbf{Success Rate (SuR)} Unlike~\cite{li2024unidoormanip}, we focus on manipulation force safety by defining SuR as the fraction of test scenarios in which the model completes the task without exceeding 20 N peak force—a threshold chosen under the assumption that forces above 20 N would mechanically damage both the robot and the manipulated object.

-\textbf{Average Harmful Force (AHF)} AHF is applied to evaluate the force-wise force safety of the state planning model in robotic manipulation tasks.
-It is calculated as the average harmful force magnitude $\|\textbf{F}_\texttt{harmful}\|$ applied throughout the robot manipulation process across all test scenarios.
+\textbf{Average Harmful Force (AHF) and Maximum Harmful Force (MHF)} AHF and MHF is applied to evaluate the force-wise force safety of the state planning model in manipulation tasks.
+It is calculated as the average and maximum harmful force magnitude $\|\textbf{F}_\texttt{harmful}\|$ applied throughout each test process across all test scenarios respectively.

+\textbf{Safety Rate (SaR-95 and SaR-80) } Safety Rates are utilized to evaluate the scenario-wise force safety of the state planning model in manipulation tasks.
+It is used to ensure that, most of the harmful force magnitudes during the operation remain relatively low, thereby protecting the robot and objects from being continuously exposed to high interaction forces.
+Since force safety of a state planning model only depends on the state generated by itself, rather than other states in that trajectory.
+Thus, we discretize the trajectories with the states planned along the way, i.e.

+where $L$ denotes the length of states planned by the model and \textbf{f} denotes the force threshold.
+We evaluate the force safety of our state planning model using two metrics: SaR-95 and SaR-80.
+A test scenario is considered safe under the SaR-95 criterion if $\geq$95\% of its generated states satisfies Eq.~\ref{eq:forcesafe}; similarly, it meets the SaR-80 criterion if $\geq$80\% of the states satisfy this condition.
+Denoting by \(\mathbf{Num}_{95\%\texttt{safe}}\) and \(\mathbf{Num}_{80\%\texttt{safe}}\) the numbers of test scenarios meeting the SaR-95 and SaR-80 criteria respectively, and by \(\mathbf{Num}_{\texttt{success}}\) the total number of successfully manipulated scenarios, the final metrics are defined as follows: